Supervising Faculty: Drs. Vaughn-Coaxum and Goldstein

 Recruitment Process: All students interested in our PSY 1903 directed research opportunity will be asked to submit a brief cover letter and resume.
 In addition to the course prerequisites students will be required to meet the follow criteria for consideration:

-• • Commitment to a recurring schedule of directed research hours each week All students who demonstrate a specific interest in our research opportunities (per the content of their cover letters) will be invited to meet with Dr. Rachel Vaughn-Coaxum.
+• • Commitment to a recurring schedule of directed research hours each week.
+For students to maximize their opportunity to work with adolescent research participants, we ask all students to have at least one afternoon or evening a week when they would be available to help with study visits after school hours.
+All students who demonstrate a specific interest in our research opportunities (per the content of their cover letters) will be invited to meet with Dr. Rachel Vaughn-Coaxum.
 She will discuss the aims of the research and the available research opportunities during that semester.
 She will also share her mentorship goals and the expectations for students participating in directed research with our group.
 Time will be reserved for students to ask questions, and all students will be asked a standard set of interview questions reviewed by myself and Dr. Vaughn-Coaxum.
 Students will be accepted on a rolling basis until all available positions are filled for the semester.
 Priority will be given to students with an interest and/or experience in working with youth, interest in youth psychopathology, and strong interpersonal skills for working with a team and with youth research participants.

 Terms offered: Fall, Spring, Summer